Bolivia Congress Passes Paz’s First Budget With a Smaller Deficit

 What incentives does the Bolivia budget include?

-It waives import duties and value-added tax for five years on inputs, seeds, drones, tools, capital goods and industrial plant for the farming, industry, construction, transport and mining sectors, aiming to lower investment costs and bring in technology.
+It waives import duties and value-added tax for five years on inputs, seeds, drones, tools, capital goods and industrial plant.
+This covers the farming, industry, construction, transport and mining sectors, aiming to lower investment costs and bring in technology.

 Why is this budget important?